Monkey Beach Phi Phi Islands - Safety guide before you visit

 Can you really see monkeys there?

 Yes, and they’re the main attraction.
-Crab-eating macaques call this beach home, and they’re easy to spot if you know when and how to look.
+Crab-eating macaques call this beach home, and they’re easy to spot.

 • Best time for sightings: 9am to 11am and 3pm to 4pm